ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 ## The Benefits of Stored Procedures
 Stored Procedures allow for procedural logic and error handling, as well as the dynamic execution of SQL Statements.
 Using store procedures, it is also possible to write code that executes with the privileges of the role **owning** the procedure, rather than the privileges of the role **running** the procedure.

+### Session State in a Stored Procedure
+The CALL statement used to execute a stored procedure, much like other SQL commands, runs within and inherits context from that session, including session variables, the current database, the current warehouse, and others.
+The context inherited depends on whether the procedure is a caller's rights procedure or an owner's rights procedure.
+Changes the stored procedure makes to the session can persist after the end of the CALL if the stored procedure is a caller’s rights stored procedure.
+Owner’s rights stored procedures are not permitted to change session state.

+#### Caller's Rights Stored Procedures
+Caller's rights stored procedures adhere to the following rules in a session:
+* Run with the privileges of the caller
+* Inherit the current warehouse of the caller
+* Uses the database and schema the caller is currently using
+* Can view, set and unset the caller's session variables and session parameters.

+A Caller's Rights Stored Procedure can see variables that were set by statements before the procedure was called.
+Statements executed after the stored procedure can see the variable that was set inside the procedure.
+This is a little difficult to grasp, so I've included an example below to help.
+> Suppose you have a stored procedure named MyStoredProcedure which executes SQL Statements that read and set session-level variables.
+In pseudo-code, we'll call the two commands ```READ_SESSION_VAR1``` and ```SET_SESSION_VAR2```.
+In the same session, you can, therefore, execute the following statements:
+> ```plsql
+> SET SESSION_VAR1 = 'some value';
+> CALL MyStoredProcedure(); -- Executes READ_SESSION_VAR1 and uses the value of SESSION_VAR1
+>                           -- Executes SET_SESSION_VAR2, which is still set after the procedure all is completed.
+> SELECT * FROM table WHERE column1 = $SESSION_VAR2;
+> ```
+> This is equivalent to executing the following statements:
+> ``` plsql
+> SET SESSION_VAR1 = 'some value';
+> READ_SESSION_VAR1;
+> SET_SESSION_VAR2;
+> SELECT * FROM table WHERE column1 = $SESSION_VAR2;
+> ```
+>
+> For more examples, refer to [Session Variables with Caller's Rights and Owner's Rights](https://docs.snowflake.net/manuals/sql-reference/stored-procedures-usage.html#label-sp-session-variables-example).

+In many cases, this is the desired behavior since we may want to inherit contextual information.
+In cases where the stored procedure should be more isolated, Snowflake provides a few pointers:
+* Avoid using session-level variables directly.
+Pass them as explicit parameters, as it forces the caller to think about exactly what values the stored procedure will use.
+* Clean up any session-level variables that you set inside the stored procedure and use names that are not likely to be used anywhere else.
+Above all, remember that unlike programming in languages such as C or Java, variables set inside a stored procedure will not be garbage collected once the function is finished.
+Isolating your stored procedure from its environment requires more effort in SQL than in C or Java.

+#### Owner's Rights Stored Procedures
+Owner's Rights Stored Procedures adhere to the following rules in a session:
+* Run with the privileges of the owner.
+* Inherit the current warehouse of the caller.
+* Use the database and schema that the stored procedure is created in.
+* Cannot access most caller-specific information ^[This information includes viewing, setting and unsetting session variables, calling functions such as CURRENT_USER() and querying INFORMATION_SCHEMA table functions that return results based on the current user.]
+* Can only read supported session parameters, and cannot set or unset any of the caller’s session parameters.
+* Non-owners are not able to view information about the procedure from the PROCEDURES view.

+##### Choosing between Owner's Rights and Caller's Rights
+Create a stored procedure as an owner's rights stored procedure if **all** of the following is true:
+* A task needs to be delegated to another user who will run with owner's privileges, not their own.
+  * Ex: If you need a user without DELETE privilege on a table to be able to call a procedure to delete old data, without manipulating current data.
+* The restrictions on Owner's Rights Stored Procedures (discussed in the section above) will not prevent a procedure from working as intended.

+Create a stored procedure as a caller's rights stored procedure if the following is true:
+* The stored procedure operates only on objects the caller owns or has required privileges on.
+* The restrictions on Owner's Rights Stored Procedures (discussed in the section above) would prevent the procedure from working.
+  * Ex: Use a Caller's Rights Procedure if the caller of the procedure needs to use the caller's environment (session variables, account parameters, etc.).

+---

 ## Differences Between Stored Procedures and User-Defined Functions
 * Stored Procedures are called as independent statements rather than a part of a statement.
 ```plsql